-Sierra Leone explosion: Many feared dead after oil tanker collision
+Sierra Leone explosion: Scores dead after Freetown oil tanker collision

 - Published

-Several people are believed to have died and dozens more are injured after a massive explosion in Sierra Leone's capital, Freetown.
+At least 84 people have died and dozens more are injured after a massive explosion in Sierra Leone's capital, Freetown.

-The blast, which is not believed to be terror related, happened after a 40ft-long oil tanker collided with another vehicle at a busy junction in the city.
+The blast happened after a 40ft-long oil tanker collided with another vehicle at a busy junction in the city.

 Footage broadcast by local media outlets showed badly charred bodies in the streets surrounding the tanker.

-Mayor Yvonne Aki- Sawyerr said the scale of the damage was not yet clear.
+Mayor Yvonne Aki-Sawyerr described seeing "harrowing" footage but said the scale of the damage was not yet clear.

-The mayor wrote on Facebook that there are "rumours that more than 100 people have lost their lives", although there is as yet no official death toll.
+In a post on Facebook she said there were "rumours that more than 100 people have lost their lives", although there is as yet no official death toll.

+The state-run morgue has received 91 bodies so far, its manager told Reuters news agency.

-The explosion is believed to have happened at a junction outside the busy Choithram Supermarket in the Wellington region of the city at around 22.00 local time (23.00 BST) local time.
+The explosion is believed to have happened at a junction outside the busy Choithram Supermarket in the Wellington region of the city at around 22.00 GMT on Friday.

 Brima Bureh Sesay, the head of the Sierre Leone's National Disaster Management Agency, told local media that the incident had been "a terrible, terrible accident".